NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 * Delay app measurement - delays app measurement until the Ad Subsystem is explicitly initialized.
 Use this option if you need to collect any kind of consent before gathering user-level event data.
 By default event data is being sent to Google as soon as the app launches.
 * Admob AppID - unique AdMob app ID.
 If this field is empty your application will crash when launched on an actual device.
-* Test Device ID - this option specifies the ID of a device that will receive test ads for real ad units.
+* Test Device IDs - this option specifies the IDs of devices that will receive test ads for real ad units.
 Refer to the test ads section for more information.
 * Mediation - specify which mediation network providers should be enabled.

 ## Loading and showing ads